 Harmony House Experience with Suboxone Supported Recovery

-The Case for Suboxone by Lisa D. Williams, MS, CAC, CCS
+The Case for Suboxone by Lisa D. Williams, MS, CADC, CCS

 Data Demonstrate Buprenorphine's Effectiveness

 The medication holdouts: Some experts charge centers that avoid drug treatments with shunning science and ethics

 Medications in the Treatment of Substance Use DisordersIt's Time to Overcome Pessimism About Successfully Treating Addictive Disorders

 *Accessible Recovery Services accepts most insurances for Suboxone visits in Philadelphia, including Medical Assistance

 Suboxone Doctor Directory

 NIDA Treatment Approaches to Drug Addiction

 HBO: Prescribed Medications can Help People Recover from Addiction

 Medications Development at NIDA — April 2010